The social partners now need to invest in building their own strength and capacity so that they can act together in pushing the government.

 Importance of well-functioning industrial relations, social dialogue and collective bargaining was highlighted by the HUP employer association and the TOKG trade union.
 The Austrian Economic Chamber and PRO-GE union presented their cooperation, ranging from negotiations to education and industrial policies.

-Participants agreed to work together on building a winning concept for the TGSL industries in Croatia.
+Participants agreed to work together on building a winning concept for the TCLF industries in Croatia.
 Instead of low-cost fast fashion, it should be based on sustainable, green and technologically advanced products, in line with the European Union’s new textile strategy.

 As experience from countries like Austria and Portugal shows, success requires the support of the government.
 The partners agreed to approach the decision-makers together with their proposals to secure coherent industrial strategies.